EQ Bank is the digital banking platform powered by Equitable Bank. Throughout the Terms and Conditions, EQ Bank will be referred to as Equitable Bank.

 - Only one submission may be made per individual.

 - Entrants must complete the online application and submit it along with a resume or curriculum vitae (CV) that outlines a complete exhibition history, beginning from the date of their first exhibition at a museum, public or commercial gallery, or artist-run centre.

-- Entrants must be able to attend the award ceremony which will be held virtually on September 23, 2021 if selected as an award winner.
+- Entrants must be able to attend the award ceremony which will be held in person on September 21, 2023 if selected as an award winner.
 If an Entrant is unable to attend the award ceremony, they may be disqualified.

 - Participation is open to all Canadian residents eighteen (18) years of age or older.

 - Previous winners of the Award are not eligible to participate.